Memories (2013 film): Plot

-Sam Alex is a SP of Kerala Police, who is heavily dependent on alcohol to ease the loss of his family.
+Sam Alex is a SP in Kerala Police, who is heavily dependent on alcohol to ease the loss of his family.
 Sam was a peaceful family guy, leading a good life with his family.
-His loving wife Teena and beloved daughter were murdered by his enemy right in front of his eyes.
+His beloved wife, Teena, and daughter were murdered by a terrorist right in front of his eyes.
 He kills him and as a result, turns into an alcoholic.
-Sam's supervisor Aravindhaksha Menon requests him to proceed with a parallel investigation in a case involving the disappearance and possible kidnapping of several young married men, since the present police team is not able to make any progress in the case.
+Sam's superior officer, IG Aravindaksha Menon, requests him to proceed with a parallel investigation in a case involving the disappearance and possible kidnapping of several young married men, since the present police team is not able to make any progress in the case.

-Sam refuses to this.
-Later, his mother Marykutty requests him to take up the investigation.
+Sam refuses to do this.
+Later, his mother, Marykutty, requests him to take up the investigation.
 Sam soon gets into the case files and consults the post-mortem documents and the doctors who conducted it.
-Soon, Sam is seen making a breakthrough in the case.
-Another two kidnappings happen, and all this leads to Sam's rough conclusion of the killer.
-The killer is an eccentric person, who has a limp in his feet, and either hates or loves women.
+Soon, Sam makes a breakthrough in the case.
+Another two kidnappings happen, and all this leads to Sam's conclusion of the killer.
+The killer is an eccentric person, who has a limp and a short right leg, and either hates or loves women.
 The killer leaves certain clues inscribed by a sharp surgical knife on the chest of the victims.

 This serves Sam's thinking of what kind of person the killer is and who is his next target.
 Upon careful examination of the words inscribed in the body of the victims, Sam uncovers that the words are actually Aramaic, the language Jesus used for communication.
-The words are later found to point to biblical proverbs, thus helping Sam lead to conclusions that the killer is insane and assumed the victims gave up their lives for the sins committed by their respective wives.
-He soon figures out that the wives of the kidnapped husbands have links with a guy named Anand (who now goes by the name Peter), who studied with them certain years back, but there was no evidence of such a person.
+The words are later found to point to biblical proverbs, thus helping Sam lead to the conclusion that the killer is insane and assumes the victims gave up their lives for the sins committed by their respective wives.
+He calls the wives for an inquiry and tells them that they had a link with a guy named Anand, who studied with them a certain years back, but there was no evidence of such a person.
+Sam concludes that Anand changed his identity and is living under a new name, Peter.

-After this, Sam realizes that there is one last target and Peter will not miss and will disappear after that.
-He eventually finds out that the next target is his own brother Sanju, and his brother's wife is the last link in the connection.
-Sam finds out with the help of his colleague and other evidence that Peter has a property near Kottayam.
-He goes there for one last confrontation.
-After killing Peter, Sam gives up drinking, where he finally moves on and adopts the daughter of Peter's sister.
+Sam realizes that there is a final target that Anand will not miss and will disappear after that.
+He eventually finds out that the target is his brother, Sanju, and his wife, Anitha, is the last link in the connection.
+Sam finds out with the help of his colleague and other evidence that Anand has a property near Kottayam.
+He goes there to save Sanju.
+After killing Anand, Sam gives up drinking, and he finally moves on and adopts Anand's sister Parvathi's daughter.